because-why-not/awrtc_mediasoup_docker/README.md

 # Introduction
-This project containerizes awrtc_signaling and combines it with certbot and a few scripts to manage SSL certificates.
+This project containerizes awrtc_mediasoup and combines it with certbot and a few scripts to manage SSL certificates.

 # Requirements
 You need: